 When the news broke eight days earlier that Jones had drowned in his pool, it sent shock waves through the London cultural scene.
 Even though he’d exhibited somewhat erratic behavior in the months before his death, no one expected that he’d leave so soon.

-In spite of the tragic occasion, the preacher delivered a somewhat caustic eulogy, using it as a platform to decry Jones’ seemingly destructive lifestyle.
-“He had little patience with authority, convention and tradition,” Canon Hugh Evan Hopkins said.
+Despite the tragic occasion, the preacher delivered a somewhat caustic eulogy, using it as a platform to decry Jones’ seemingly destructive lifestyle.
+“He had little patience with authority, convention and tradition,” Canon Hugh Evan Hopkins argued that day.
 “In this, he was typical of many of his generation who have come to see in the Rolling Stones an expression of their whole attitude to life.
 Much that this ancient church has stood for in 900 years seems totally irrelevant to them."

 It was a sad final act for a star whose light burned out far too quickly.